Walvis Bay Private School

 -

-The learner will receive notice of an internal disciplinary investigation.
 A meeting will be scheduled with the parents, where the parents will be notified of the disciplinary investigation.

 -